moka-rs/moka/README.md

 // When insert, wrap the large_value by Arc. cache.insert(key.clone(), Arc::new(large_value));

-// get() will call Arc::clone() on the store value, which is cheap. cache.get(&key);
+// get() will call Arc::clone() on the stored value, which is cheap. cache.get(&key);
 ```